4.06 Industrial Leave of Absence

-An employee may request a light duty assignment, if unable to return to his/her job in full capacity.
+An employee may request a light duty assignment, if unable to return to their job in full capacity.
 Refer to Policy 4.07 Light Duty.

 Failure to Return or Accept Employment

-An employee will be considered to have voluntarily terminated employment if he/she:
+An employee will be considered to have voluntarily terminated employment if they:

-- fails to return to work upon the expiration of the Industrial Leave of Absence or any extension thereof; or
+- fail to return to work upon the expiration of the Industrial Leave of Absence or any extension thereof; or

-- fails to contact his/her department head two weeks prior to the end of the Industrial Leave of Absence to request an extension (if applicable) and/or fails to provide the university a physician's statement of continuing disability; or
+- fail to contact their department head at least two weeks prior to the end of the Industrial Leave of Absence to request an extension (if applicable) and/or fail to provide the university a physician's statement of continuing disability; or

-- advises the university of his/her intention not to return; or
+- advise the university of their intention not to return; or